JustynaGrze/FlaskCookBook/README.md

 ### Users:
 As a user I should be able to :
 -see the homepage with with cover photo and categories.
--see the main navigation bar with links which take them to different categories -to see all recipes on separate website
+-see the main navigation bar with links which take me to different categories -to see all recipes on separate website
 -to search through the recipes by alergens, cousine,category,restrictions -add button to allow users to create a new recipe.